 - Initiatives that are singular, insular or of self-interest to the applicant or that promote the business or profit interest of the applicant.

-- More than one project by an applicant under the any one category in a financial year.
+- More than one application by an applicant under the any category in a financial year.

 - Applications submitted after the closing date.

 - Purchase of equipment, uniforms or capital expenditure.

 - Costs associated with the purchase or maintenance of vehicles of any kind.